-Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Council collects development contributions from property developers to fund the capital costs of providing infrastructure capacity to service growth development.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty costs of providing infrastructure capacity to service growth development.
 Development contribution charges are based on apportioning the cost of providing growth infrastructure to the forecast number of new residential, commercial, industrial and other properties.
 This forecast is based on Council's Growth Model.
-Development contribution revenue is dependent on the forecast growth materialising over the funding life of the particular growth assets provided. less than forecast over the funding life of assets then revenue from development contributions will not be sufficient to fund the growth component of the Council's capital programme.
+Development contribution revenue is dependent on the forecast growth materialising over the funding life of the particular growth assets provided. development contributions will not be sufficient to fund the growth component of the Council's capital programme.
 If the timing of growth differs significantly from forecast this will impact on Council's cash flows and may necessitate changes to planned borrowing.
 The location and timing of development is determined by a number of factors such as market forces which are outside the control of the council.
-Low impact on the borrowing and interest expense assumptions in this Plan.
-Any shortfall in development contributions revenue must be funded by borrowing.
+Low Any shortfall in development contributions revenue must be funded by borrowing.
 2.4 Population.
 Planning for activities, and thus the likely cost of providing those activities is on the assumption that the population of Christchurch will increase at the rate forecast by Council's growth model.
 That model predicts the population of Christchurch to reach 439,438 by June 2031, an increase of 9.8% over the expected 2021 population.
 The number of households is projected to increase by 10% over the same period.
 That population growth is higher than projected, and Council will need to provide additional unplanned services and infrastructure.
 That population growth is lower than projected, and the Council will be required to support excess levels of infrastructure and service delivery.
 Low Population projections are based upon a standard set of demographic assumptions.
 The level of risk is low but could impact the cost of providing activities Net increases in inward migration fuelled by a rebuild are difficult to predict as is their sustainability in the medium term.
 The short term impact of COVID-19 on migration is unknown at this stage.
-2.5 Rating Base The capital value of Christchurch is expected to increase across the years of the LTP.
+2.5 Rating Base.
+The capital value of Christchurch is expected to increase across the years of the LTP.
 Rating base grows at a different rate from that projected.
 Low Actual growth in the rating base is never known until year end because of the process by which it's measured.
-Council staff work closely with QV in the period leading up to year end in order to have as accurate an assessment as
+Council staff work closely with QV in the period leading up to year end in order to have as accurate an assessment as possible.
+Variances between the forecast and actual growth in the rating base will cause changes to the total rates revenue collected.